What Goes Into Your Monthly House Payment

 Programs for First-Time Buyers

 First-time homebuyers in Oregon have access to valuable assistance programs through Oregon Housing and Community Services (OHCS).
-These include:
+These programs include options for down payment assistance, below-market interest rates, closing cost help, and tax credits based on mortgage interest paid.

 Planning Your Home Purchase

 Understanding all the components of your monthly payment helps you budget accurately and avoid surprises after closing.
-The coastal location of Lincoln County creates specific considerations for insurance coverage that inland Oregon buyers may not encounter.
-Taking time to research property tax districts, flood zone designations, and available assistance programs positions you for a successful home purchase.
+Lincoln County's coastal location creates specific insurance considerations that inland Oregon buyers simply don't encounter, and taking time to research property tax districts, flood zone designations, and available assistance programs before you make an offer is time well spent.

 Related Blog Post: Understanding Your House Payment